Francesco Intinacelli

-Francesco Intinacelli (born 12 November 2001) is an Italian footballer.
-He plays for Serie D club Casale.
+Francesco Intinacelli (born 12 November 2001) is an Italian footballer who plays for Serie D club Savoia.

 Club career

 He made his Serie B debut for Ascoli on 17 June 2020 in a game against Cremonese.

 On 5 October 2020 he joined Serie C club Fermana on loan.
 He only made one substitute appearance for Fermana in the first half of the season, and on 8 January 2021 his loan was terminated and he returned to Ascoli, where he was assigned to the Under-19 squad.

 On 27 August 2021 he extended his contract for Ascoli until 2023; on the same day he went to Montevarchi on loan.

 On 9 September 2022, Intinacelli moved to Casale in Serie D.